Paragraph Examples – Narrative, Persuasive, Descriptive and Many More February 28, 2011

 Argue: I am going to present a logical ARGUMENT as to why my neighbor should attend the school fair.

-The school fair is just around the corner and tickets have just gone on sale.
-Even though you may be busy, you will still want to take just one day out of the entire year to relax and have fun at the school fair.
-Even if you don’t have much money, you won’t have to worry.
-The school fair is a great bargain!
+The school fair is right around the corner, and tickets have just gone on sale.
+Even though you may be busy, you will still want to reserve just one day out of an entire year to relax and have fun with us.
+Even if you don’t have much money, you don’t have to worry.
+A school fair is a community event, and therefore prices are kept low.
+Perhaps, you are still not convinced.
 Maybe you feel you are too old for fairs, or you just don’t like them.
-Well, that’s what my grandpa thought until he came to last year’s fair and had the best time of his life.
-For every reason you can think of not to come, I know you can also find two reasons why you should come.
-I’ll see you there!
+Well, that’s what my grandfather thought, but he came to last year’s school fair and had this to say about it: “I had the best time of my life!”
+While it’s true that you may be able to think of a reason not to come, I’m also sure that you can think of several reasons why you must come.
+We look forward to seeing you at the school fair!

-Problem and Solution Paragraph (Narrative version and Informational Version)
+Problem and Solution Paragraph (Narrative Version and Informational Version)

 7. Problem/Solution: I am going to describe a kitty door PROBLEM and then explain the kitty door SOLUTION.

-Narrative version (1st person)-
+Narrative Version (1st person)

 Cause and Effect Paragraph